21isenough/LightningATM/docs/guide/add_on_zero2.md

-## Raspberry Pi Zero 2 W (32-bit) image from the scratch
+##  Raspberry Pi image from the scratch.
+(For example for the RPi Zero 2)

 #### `Warning:` It is not recommended to use the RPi Zero 2 for the Lightning ATM.
 However, if you already have one, you can use this guide to get it working.

 The Raspberry Pi Zero 2 is not supportet in the Raspberry "Stretch" version.
 The tried and tested "2019-04-08-raspbian-stretch-lightningatm.gz" image does not run on the Zero 2.
 Accordingly, a new image must be created that supports the Zero 2.
-The current [Bullseye](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) version does this.
+The current [Bullseye](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) version (32-bit) does this.
 This image can be used for this, but still needs to be modified so that it can be used for the Lightning ATM.

-Unfortunately, not all components are directly compatible with the new version.
-In the first step, only the Waveshare displays are compatible with the new version.
+Unfortunately, the new version does not support all components directly.
+The Waveshare displays are direct compatible and for the PaPiRus displays you have to install the library.

 This guide to creating a compatible version is only a guide.
 Deviations are possible and maybe even necessary.
 For the best result, however, it is recommended to stick to the procedure.
 Otherwise, troubleshooting support will be difficult.
 Since this is an experimental setting, any guarantee or warranty is excluded.